xiulingwang33/Inference-attacks-against-GGDM/README.md

 # Submission

 <!-- This is the implementation for our paper "Inference Attacks Against Graph Generative Diffusion Models", which has been submitted to CCS 2025. -->
-This is the implementation for our paper "Inference Attacks Against Graph Generative Diffusion Models", which has been submitted to CCS 2025.
+This is the implementation for our paper "Inference Attacks Against Graph Generative Diffusion Models".
 ## Running examples

-    See the README.md file under each attack file
+    See the README.md under each attack file

 ## Generative diffusion model